-The course in bacteriology and oral infectious diseases is intended for Ph.D or master students, mainly students in the pre-dental program that are interested in microbiology and oral biology, and require microbiology for their dental school applications.
+The course in bacteriology and oral infectious diseases is intended for Ph.D. or master's students, mainly students in the pre-dental program who are interested in microbiology and oral biology and who require microbiology for their dental school applications.
 Two-thirds of the course will be oral presentations given by the instructors and will cover fundamentals in bacteriology, microbial pathogenesis, biofilms, and oral infectious diseases.
-The last third of the class will be self-learning seminars in which students will be assigned manuscripts that will be presented and discussed in class.
+The last third of the class will be self-learning seminars, in which students will be assigned manuscripts to be presented and discussed.